blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Colour Spaces/CIE 1931 XYZ Colour Space.md

 Also called CIEXYZ.

 This model was based of the [[CIE 1931 RGB Colour Space]].
-This allows representing all hues of the RGB colour space in the 2-dimensional xyY space derived from XYZ tristimulus values.
+This allows representing all hues of the RGB colour space in the 2-dimensional [[CIE xyY|xyY]] space derived from XYZ tristimulus values.

 The XYZ coordinate system was deliberately designed so that the Y parameter is also a measure of the [[Lightness]] of the colour.